rwth-acis/RequirementsBazaar/README.md

  1. Download a release bundle from [GitHub](https://github.com/rwth-acis/RequirementsBazaar/releases)
  2. Create a new database called `reqbaz`, possibly with UTF-8 collation
  3. To configure your database access look at the [Configuration](#configuration) section
- 4. Use flyway to migrate the database
+ 4. Use liquibase to migrate the database

 ## Configuration